HackCU/pages/_pages/policies/travel.md

 ## Flying in

 You should look for flights to Denver International Airport (DIA).
 From there you can take a bus, the RTD AB line, that runs from the airport to our university campus.
 Find the bus schedule and fares [here](http://www3.rtd-denver.com/schedules/getSchedule.action?routeId=AB).
 Buy tickets using [RTD Mobile Ticket app](http://www.rtd-denver.com/mobileticket.shtml) or bring cash to pay directly to the driver (cost is 9$ either way).
+Keep your bus receipts so we can reimburse you later if you were approved.

 ## International Travel